vermaayushjivan-alt/safarbuddy-v2/PROJECT_STATUS.md

 (same call site CONTACT-02 uses, right after confirmBooking()) — not at booking-creation, not admin-manual.
-PDF library: `@react-pdf/renderer`, confirmed (pure JS, no headless Chromium, renders from React components so one template drives both the web page and the PDF) — not yet added to package.json (that's Step 3).
-Schema: created src/db/sql/015_invoice01_invoices.sql — new public.invoices table, one snapshot row per booking (booking_id UNIQUE), human-facing invoice_number (SB-INV-000001) via the same generated-column pattern as vendor_settlements.receipt_number, amount_paid sourced from bookings.price_snapshot per the COUPON-01 finding, RLS enabled/no policy matching vendor_payout_details/vendor_settlements/coupons.
-NOT yet run in production (RULE 13/35 — run manually, confirm via information_schema.columns, before Step 3 starts).
-6-step plan (scope → schema → backend → admin UI → customer UI → verification) recorded in SESSION_HANDOFF.md; Step 3 (repository + Server Actions + webhook wiring) is next.
+PDF library: `@react-pdf/renderer`, confirmed (pure JS, no headless Chromium, renders from React components so one template drives both the web page and the PDF).
+Schema: created src/db/sql/015_invoice01_invoices.sql — new
+public.invoices table, one snapshot row per booking (booking_id UNIQUE), human-facing invoice_number (SB-INV-000001) via the same generated-column pattern as vendor_settlements.receipt_number, amount_paid sourced from bookings.price_snapshot per the COUPON-01
+finding, RLS enabled/no policy matching vendor_payout_details/vendor_settlements/coupons.

+Step 3a (repository + Server Actions + webhook wiring) CODE COMPLETE 2026-09-18 — split off from the original Step 3 plan (repo + template rendering together) because that combined scope was judged too big for one session; template/PDF rendering deferred to a new Step 3b.
+Built:
+InvoiceRepository (src/lib/repositories/invoice.repository.ts —
+createInvoice/getInvoiceById/getInvoiceByBookingId), UserRepository
+gained getUserById() (needed to resolve a signed-in customer's name/email/phone for the snapshot), generate-invoice.ts (src/lib/invoices/ — the business-logic layer RULE 3 requires outside the repository: resolves customer-vs-guest recipient, vendor name, and builds the snapshot row; never throws, same resilience contract as CONTACT-02's notifyBookingCreated), and two fetch-only Server Actions in invoice.actions.ts (getInvoiceByBookingIdAdmin, getMyInvoiceByBookingId — ownership-checked the same way getMyBookingById is).
+Webhook route.ts now calls generateInvoiceForBooking() right after the CONTACT-02 notification block, in its own try/catch so a snapshot failure can never turn an already-successful payment into a failed webhook response.
+`@react-pdf/renderer` was deliberately NOT added to package.json this step — nothing in Step 3a renders anything, so the dependency is deferred to Step 3b (matches the "add it when the code that uses it is written" caution already in migration 015's header).
+Verified:
+`tsc --noEmit` and `eslint` both clean (project-wide) against this session's changes.
+NOT verified: no live webhook walkthrough yet — this sandbox cannot reach production Supabase/Cashfree — and migration 015 itself is user-reported-run, not independently confirmed via information_schema.columns this session (see DATABASE_BIBLE.md Migration Registry).
+No admin/customer UI built yet — that remains Steps 4/5, separate future sessions per the 6-step plan in SESSION_HANDOFF.md.
+Next action: Step 3b (shared React template driving both the web-page view and the `@react-pdf/renderer` PDF).

 Planned (not started) — OWNER-DASH-01 (unified owner portal), OFFERS-01 (owner self-service coupons), CALENDAR-01 (owner room